blackbaud/sky-api-docs/content/support/changelog/constituent/index.md

 Monitor this page to keep up with the [Constituent API]({{ stache.config.portal_endpoints_constituent }}) latest changes and {{ stache.config.api_type_name }} service releases.

-## 2017-10-16
+## 2017-10-24

 ### Announcement: Breaking Changes Planned for [Constituent API]({{ stache.config.portal_endpoints_constituent }})

+We will change the [name format]({{ stache.config.portal_contracts }}#NameFormat) entity to support custom name formats and provide a more robust entity.

-We will update the [Name format list (Single constituent)]({{stache.config.portal_endpoints_constituent_name_format_get_list}}) endpoint to support the next generation of name formats.
+Additionally, we will update the [Name format list (Single constituent)]({{stache.config.portal_endpoints_constituent_name_format_get_list}}) endpoint to support the next generation of name formats.
 Currently, the endpoint returns only the primary addressee and primary salutation for a constituent.
-With our change, it will also return other non-primary name formats.
-In addition, we will update the [name format]({{ stache.config.portal_contracts }}#NameFormat) entity to support custom name formats and provide a more robust entity.
+With our change, it will also return the other non-primary name formats, as part of the updated entity model mentioned above.

 ## 2017-08-28